Our Approach

 Learn how different parts of the computer work through disassembly and re-assembly.
 They will also learn how software and hardware work together and get some experience installing an OS.

-Why Change & Why Now?
+Why Tinkernauts & Why Now?

 Changing job & skill market -65% of children entering primary school will do jobs that don’t exist today